ApopheniaPays/dextassistant/README.md

 Essentially, YOU'RE ON YOUR OWN with this.

 Do you think Indiana Jones needed someone holding his hand?
 No, never.
-When you're fighting for your life in a remote jungle, there's no support, no instruction manual, no second chances, just your ingenuity, will to live, and the rich rewards that will come if you can figure out on your own how to succeed.
+When you're fighting for your life in a remote jungle or far-flung desert outpost, there's no support, no instruction manual, no second chances... just your own ingenuity, will to live, and the rich rewards that will come if you can figure out on your own how to succeed.

-As on right now, _that is your life._
+As of right now, _that is your life._

 (Metaphorically speaking.)